glennmora/merge-conflict-test/creating-eks-cluster-with-terraform/READme.md

 ![Screenshot 2023-05-18 201817](https://github.com/glennmora/terraform-repository/assets/108555140/750f6c50-8a06-4b71-890f-3c79616424ea)

 ## Why is this project useful?
 1. Great question!
 This project is very useful actually because here we are learning how to use Terraform to create a vpc.
 However, in most real life scenerious Terraform is often use as a IaC(Infrastructure as Code) tool that has gain popularity because is cloud agnostic.
 This means it compatible with multiple cloud providers instead of being exclusive to one.
 Now with a Terraform file you can easily create multiple EC2 instances or VMs in the matter of seconds.
 Terraform files are reusable.
-So if you ever need to use it again you can refer
+So if you ever need to use it again you can refer back to it.

+2. Secondly, now that you know how to use a GitHub repository that contains terraform files to provision a VPC environment.
+You can use these same skills that you learn to create other resources from official cloud repositories.
+For example, say you want to provision a EKS environment using a already made AWS template.
+Say this template uses Terraform to create this resources.
+Well you can follow the steps that they provide and use them as a shell script within one of your steps in your Jenkins pipeline to create the same resources on your end.

+3. Now there are multiple cloud providers repositories that have already built templates that we can use to create resources.
+Here is a list of different AWS EKS clusters examples that you can use.
+This is the official AWS GitHub repository which is constantly being updated: https://github.com/aws-ia/terraform-aws-eks-blueprints